Shantanu5475/Task_manager/Answers_To_Technical_Questions.md

 Q-What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.

-One of the most useful features added in the latest version of React (React 18) is automatic batching of updates.
+Ans- One of the most useful features added in the latest version of React (React 18) is automatic batching of updates.
 This allows multiple state updates to be batched together, reducing unnecessary re-renders and improving performance.

 Here’s a simple example demonstrating automatic batching in a manager app: